Ehawk82/clicker/README.md

 ## Development

-* Ehawk will implement code to game theme specifics
+* Ehawk LLC will implement code to game theme specifics

 [Back to top](#title)
 ____